colyseus/docs/docs/getting-started/cocos-creator.md

 import Colyseus from 'db://colyseus-sdk/colyseus.js';
 ```

-Below is a more elaborate example you can copy and paste into your project:
+Below is a more elaborate example you can copy and paste into your project.
+Save the contents below as `NetworkManager.ts` under your `assets` folder.

 ```typescript
 import { _decorator, Component, Node } from 'cc';